SukhdevThukral/VoteX/README.md

-# **Online Voting System**
+# **VOTEX (Online Voting System)!**

-Welcome to the Online Voting System, a cutting-edge application facilitating secure and anonymous voting for the Lok Sabha Elections. *[Link to the website](https://sukhdevthukral.github.io/online-voting/sign-up.html)*
+Welcome to VoteX, a cutting-edge application facilitating secure and anonymous voting for the Lok Sabha Elections. *[Link to the website](https://sukhdevthukral.github.io/online-voting/sign-up.html)*

 ## Overview